-As shown in Figure 5, the first tests compared jumps to positions at a horizontal distance of either 3 cm (Series 1) or 6 cm (Series 2).
+As shown in Figure 5, the first trials compared jumps to positions at a horizontal distance of either 3 cm (Series 1) or 6 cm (Series 2).
 Jumps at a horizontal distance of 6 cm (Series 2) were also compared to 6 cm jumps at an inclination (γ_T) of either -30° (Series 3) or -60° (Series 4) relative to a horizontal reference plane.
 All of these trials (Series 1-4) were completed with a single female Phidippus princeps.
 The spider was induced to jump to the target position through the use of a lure that was so distant that it could not be attacked directly.
-Previously (Hill 1978, 1979, 2006a) I found that these spiders would actively pursue intermediate positions or targets (detoured pursuit).
+Previously (Hill 1978, 1979, 2006a, 2010) I found that these spiders would actively pursue intermediate positions (or secondary objectives) that allowed them to indirectly attain objective positions or targets (detoured pursuit).
+In these trials, the target position was a secondary objective.
 As shown in Figure 6, horizontal jumps to a position at 6 cm were significantly faster and higher than were horizontal jumps to a position at 3 cm.
 Jumps to a position at 6 cm were also significantly slower and aimed more directly toward the prey as the inclination of the target direction increased.